Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 All my user stories have been fulfilled:

 Recruiters can browse, see my work history and education, they can see a number of projects I have and am working on, and they can download project specifications for a greater insight into how I work.
 I have also expounded on my experience working within and running an SME.
-A USP that makes me very qualified to work for other SMEs.
+A USP that makes me especially qualified to work for other SMEs.
 Recruiters also have the ability to download an in-depth CV.

 Employers can do all of the above, as well as access my GitHub account where they will be able to see detailed examples of my coding.

 Regarding the downloadble CV, my actual CV is not linked up yet, because I do not want that level of personal information online.
 When I password protect that function I will connect the real CV.

 Both kinds of target users can also get in touch with me using the contact form.
-(Except they can't yet, because it doesn't send anywhere, but when I code the back-end they *will* be able to get in touch that way. )
+(Except they can't yet, because it doesn't send anywhere, but when I code the back-end they *will* be able to get in touch that way.)

 ## Mobile-first Responsivity